gjlondon/definitive_guide_to_django_deployment/README.md

 <a id="services"></a>
 #Install and Configure Your Services

 We need a project to deploy.
-Your easiest option is to just clone the sample project I've created:
+Your easiest option is to use the sample project I've created.
+The deployment will clone it onto webservers automatically, but you might want your own local clone so you can follow along:

     git clone git@github.com:rogueleaderr/django_deployment_example_project.git